Matthies/RubiChess/README.md

 Thank you for the great list of engines at http://www.computerchess.org.uk/ccrl/4040/ Not mentioned all the other documentation and tools freely available.

+Starting with version 1.9 RubiChess will support evaluation using NNUE weight files.
 For using NNUE evaluation you have to
 - enable 'Use NNUE' option
 - set 'NNUENetpath' option to a valid network weight file